Configure mTLS between APISIX and etcd

 --cert /opt/mtls-apisix-etcd/client.crt --key /opt/mtls-apisix-etcd/client.key

-If everything is ok, you should see a HTTP/2 200
+If everything is okay, you should see a HTTP/2 200 response similar to:

 Start APISIX